 - Amgen v.
 Sandoz (D.N.J.) – Successfully tried and obtained a permanent injunction for Amgen in the biotech industry’s first major biosimilar litigation with Sandoz, thus protecting Amgen’s rights to its blockbuster rheumatoid arthritis biopharmaceutical.

 - Hanwha v.
-LONGi Solar Technology – Represented LONGi Solar in its defense against Hanwha’s patents relating to solar cell composition and manufacture in the ITC and PTAB and secured a finding of non-infringement (ITC) and patent invalidity (PTAB); both affirmed on appeal.
+LONGi Solar Technology – Represented LONGi Solar in its defense against Hanwha’s patents relating to solar cell composition and manufacturing in the ITC and PTAB and secured a finding of non-infringement (ITC) and patent invalidity (PTAB); both affirmed on appeal.